rajneeshmehta/TUI_PythonPingerZ/README.md

 # TUI_PythonPingerZ
-This repo is project for IIEC_RISE 1.0 .
+This repositary is project for IIEC_RISE 1.0 .
+This project contain source code for TUI program, Which is integration of python and linux.
+This project is Maiintained by
+1. Rajneesh Mehta
+2. Rohan Khandelwal
+3. Gourav Singh Jadon
+4. Ravindra Jangid
+5. Kartik Prajapat